Board of Trustees

 SECTION 3.00 BOARD OFFICERS

 Section 3.01.
 Election of Board Officers.
-At the first regular meeting of the fiscal year meeting, the Board, by majority vote of the Trustees appointed and serving, shall elect the following:
+At the first regular meeting of the calendar year meeting, the Board, by majority vote of the Trustees appointed and serving, shall elect the following:

 Subsection 3.01 (a).
 For a term of one year, elect and install all Board officers, a Chair, First Vice Chair, Second Vice Chair, Secretary, and Treasurer.
 The Secretary and Treasurer shall be University staff members and each shall serve at the pleasure of the Board.